pkalynan/pkalynan/README.md

 Why?
 For the time being: I am a Technical Article Writer.
 I love seeing accurate publications in the technical space with codes that actually work.

 For what?
 Provided a relevant opportunity and did not let go.
-Could help others at the same time.
+So/Why?
+Could help others while becoming less introverted at the same time.